David Zini: Biography

 On 22 May 2025, Netanyahu appointed Zini as the next Shin Bet chief following the resignation of Ronen Bar, though the Supreme Court of Israel had earlier declared the forced early termination of Bar "unlawful".
 Following his appointment, he retired from the IDF on 6 June after 33 years of service.
 On 25 September, a government advisory body called the Grunis Committee approved Zini's nomination as Shin Bet chief.
 On 30 September, the Cabinet of Israel unanimously voted to approve Zini's appointment to a five-year term as chief of the Shin Bet.
 His term began on 5 October.

+Controversies

+On 30 June 2026, Haaretz reported, citing activist accounts and information obtained, that Shin Bet under Zini had increased efforts in recent weeks to recruit activists involved in anti-government protests ahead of the 2026 Israeli legislative election, offering financial incentives and other benefits in exchange for information on planned demonstrations and right-wing counterprotesters.

+In early July 2026, a recording of a speech Zini gave at his yeshiva alma mater was released, in which he said that he took the position of head of Shin Bet because “I felt that I was qualified, maybe even more than others, in my ability to be loyal to the elected leadership, no matter the opinion” and that “I have an agenda, I want to advance it — that is my responsibility.
+This is my job.
+I need to be the locomotive.
+On the other hand, I must be modest toward elected officials."
+His statements created what was described by the Jerusalem Post as a "political storm", with the former head of Shin Bet, Yoram Cohen, saying “The sole loyalty of the head of a security body and any public office holder is first and foremost to the State of Israel, its laws and its citizens,” and leader of the Democrats Party, Yair Golan, describing Zini's words as "one of the most dangerous statements ever made by someone who headed Israel’s security system."
+National Security Minister Itamar Ben-Gvir defended Zini's comments, saying they were "the fundamental thing in a democratic country."

+On 29 July 2026, Zini allowed the far-right Kahanist party A Whole and Strong Jewish Israel, led by former leading Kach activists Baruch Marzel and Michael Ben Ari, to run in the election, going against a decision previously made by the Shin Bet.

 Personal life

-Zini resides in the moshav Keshet in the Golan Heights.
+In 2025, Zini moved from Keshet in the Golan Heights to Jerusalem.
 He is married to Naomi, and is the father of eleven children.
 He holds a bachelor's degree in Education and a master's degree in National Security and Public Administration from the National Defense College.